BAGL-lab/DoD-KG/FederatedLLM_DoD/README.md

 ## Federated_Finetuning

-To fully leverage the computational resources of each participating client, our lightweight Federated Learning framework employs the well-established parameter-efficient method, [LoRA](https://github.com/microsoft/LoRA), for conducting local training.
+To fully leverage the computational resources of each participating client, the lightweight Federated Learning framework employs the well-established parameter-efficient method, [LoRA](https://github.com/microsoft/LoRA), for conducting local training.
 The local training process is built upon the implementations of Hugging Face's [PEFT](https://github.com/huggingface/peft), Tim Dettmers' [bitsandbytes](https://github.com/TimDettmers/bitsandbytes), and the [Alpaca-lora](https://github.com/tloen/alpaca-lora), enabling the training to be completed within hours on a single NVIDIA TITAN RTX.

 Example usage:
 ```bash